kushalsdesk/Core-Ruby/readme.md

 These operations showcase common array manipulations, such as creating and accessing arrays, adding elements, sorting, modifying arrays, creating nested arrays, flattening arrays, and checking for element existence.

-Let me know if there's anything else I can assist you with!

 ## Hash [4_Data_Structures/Hash.rb](4_Data_Structures/Hash.rb)
 ```ruby
 =begin